 30″ Electric Cooktop, GASLAND Chef CH77BF 240V Built-in Coil Electric Radiant Hob, 4 Burner 30 Inch Electric Ceramic Stove Top

-- 🎁【Works with Any Cookwares】This built-in electric stovetop can be used any type of cookware such as aluminium pans, copper pans, cast iron frying pans and non-magnetic stainless steel pans, vertical heat conduction can effectively heat cook wares with minimal heat loss.
-Heat transfer efficiency up to 85%.
+- [Compatibility] The electric stovetop can be used with any type of cookware such as aluminum pans, copper pans, cast iron frying pans, non-magnetic stainless-steel pans, where the vertical heat conduction effectively heats the utensils with an efficiency of up to 85% with minimum heat loss.

 There’s no need to consider it a blunder to use cast iron cookware on your glass stovetop.
 Until you get some more suitable cookware for your delicate stove, you can continue using conventional cast iron utensils.

 Now you probably know why you do not need to throw out your cast iron cookware if you own a glass cooktop.
 Just follow the instructions above and do not overburden your sleek glass top stove!